The Best Heating Controls for the Visually Impaired

 There are two main types of heating controls: programmers or thermostats.

 Programmers will turn your heating on and off at specified times and can be either mechanical or digital.
 Thermostats control the temperature of your heating and can either be manually adjusted or combined with a programmer to schedule your heating.

-A TRV (Thermostatic Radiator Valve) is control which is fitted directly to a radiator.
-The valve senses the temperature of the air in the room and automatically adjusts to allow more or less hot water through the radiator, depending on which setting you have selected.
+A Thermostatic Radiator Valve (TRV) is fitted directly to a radiator.
+The valve senses the temperature of the air in the room and automatically adjusts to allow more or less hot water through the radiator, depending on which setting you’ve selected.

 What's good about TRVs?

 Every room that has a TRV attached to the radiator can be controlled independently.
-This means that your bedroom can be cooler than your lounge or vice versa, and you needn’t waste energy heating rooms which are seldom in use.
+This means that your bedroom can be cooler than your lounge and you needn't waste energy heating empty rooms.

 The majority of TRVs are manual dials which you turn to a numbered setting rather than a temperature.
 The valves can be stiff to move and will be low to the ground so may be poorly lit.
 If they have small or faintly marked settings they may not be suitable for people with impaired vision.

 Many TRVs will 'click' with each turn of the dial so it's easy to recognise when the setting has been successfully changed.
 If a TRV moves through the settings smoothly it may be necessary to add tactile markings.
 The most modern TRVs have digital displays which, depending on the manufacturer, may be easier to read.
 Some also offer a remote control option which may be better suited to some.
 Popular TRV Manufacturers include Drayton, Pegler, Danfoss, Honeywell.